continental/continental-nodes-for-knime/README.md

 Functionality
 -------------

-The Continental Nodes for KNIME Extension consists of different nodes that serve various purposes.
+The Continental Nodes for KNIME Extension consist of different nodes that serve various purposes.
 Some are of algorithmic nature, most deal with exposing XLS formatting capabilities to KNIME users for reporting purposes.
 Technically, we expose functionality of the Apache POI library to the KNIME user.
 Comprising many formatting options, we follow typical KNIME usage patterns that especially allow dynamic input table specifications.

 Typical Usage